starchildluke/astro/src/content/recortes/my-style-guide.md

 * Oxford commas for now, forever, and always
 * Em dashes shouldn't have the space either side of them—okay?!
 * En Dashes are for numerical ranges such as dates or times and that's a rule I'll always keep from Day 1–365
+* Companies/brands are singular, not plural.
+"Google is a company" rather than "Google are a company"

 ## Hyperlinking